Ember

 Ember is a truly endearing girl who may be timid at first with new people, she slowly becomes affectionate, seeking cuddles and enjoying belly rubs.
 With Ember, patience is key, as her shy nature can sometimes be a setback since she’s not the quintessential outgoing dog.
 She’s in need of a loving home that will meet her needs and nurture her confidence.

-She’s quite adaptable with a confident person guiding her, and we’ve recently started training her to get into the car.
-Initially, she was a bit anxious, but now she’s taken a real liking to it, at one point she refused to get out of the car because she was so comfortable.
 She’s got her basic commands down and will happily sit and offer a paw for a treat, which she accepts gently.
 Fully house, crate, and lead trained, she’s a dream on walks, enjoying her outdoor adventures.
 She is neutral towards other dogs she meets, and having a calm, older dog at home could be great for her, giving her a role model to follow.

 Crate training is crucial for Ember; it’s important that her new home includes a crate, providing her with a personal space similar to a small bedroom.
 This space will allow her to relax away from the busy activities of the household.